fortunecookies/overview/README.md

 GoodFortune is a form of public reputation for an Ethereum address.
 Because FortuneCookies live on the public Ethereum blockchain, their ownership can be publicly tracked.

 Publicly verifiable.
 GoodFortune is secured by Ethereum, so it is pub.
 Luck that Follows You.
 Silos suck.
 Because your GoodFortune is

-### How is it Calculated?
+#### How is it calculated?
+A player's GoodFortune is calculated by totaling the GoodFortune of their FortuneCookies.

+The GoodFortune of a FortuneCookie is determined by the following X attributes:
+BatchNumber: Implies age.
+Lower is more desirable.
+The Genesis batch will be #1.
+CookieNumber: Overall FortuneCookie
+BatchQuantity: Implies rarity.
+Batches with more FortuneCookies will have a higher batch quantity.
+PreviousOwners

+### The GoodFortune Oracle
-Our smart contract, the "GoodFortune Resolver" contains the calculation for determining the amount of GoodFortune a FortuneCookie has, as well as contains pointers to every official Batch contract
+The GoodFortune Oracle makes it simple to check the GoodFortune balance for a player address.
+The GoodFortune Oracle is a smart contract on Ethereum that serves two important functions.
+First, it contains the official formula for calculating GoodFortune the calculation for determining the amount of GoodFortune a FortuneCookie has, as well as contains pointers to every official Batch contract

-#### Special GoodFortune Multiplier !!
+### The GoodFortune Multiplier !!
 XOXO
 When you buy FortuneCookies from Official Bake Sales, we offer a bonus incentive for our loyal players.
 If you're in the top 25% of GoodFortune player scores, you get a 50% GoodFortune bonus.
 Mutiply the GoodFortune of your CookieThis allows us to reward our loyal players.

 ## Spread Good Fortune in the World